satishpenumarti/pdsnd_github/README.md

 new_york_city.csv
 chicago.csv

+Requirements
+This program was written in Python (version 3.7.1) and relies on the following libraries:

+pandas==0.23.4
+numpy==1.15.4

 ### Credits
 The Project Submission consisted in the filling of a template with all the Git commands used to perform the requested tasks.